Kristina01111000/Drws_site/README.md

 - get rid of credit card link on payment (or see if it forces paypal)
 - more elegant scorecard?
 	- make it more user friendly
+	- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET?